sidneys/pb-for-desktop/README.md

-# Pushbullet-Electron
+# Pushbullet for Desktop
-A simple Pushbullet client written with Electron.
+___

+### A lightweight Pushbullet Client for OS X, Windows 10 & Linux, providing Native Notifications in an unobstrusive way.

+TODO